E-Maxon/Complex-Fractals/README.md

 backspace - to previous scale

-escape - close the programm
+escape - close the program

 The 95 line is responsible for c number, it can be changed to get different fractals.
 The line must look like: Complex c = Complex(a, b); where a -- real part of complex number, b -- imaginary part